bitsnnfl2021/bitsnnfl2021.github.io/_posts/2020-02-18-id-12-deep-convolutional-and-lstm-recurrent-neural-networks-for-multimodal-wearable-activity-recognition.md

 **Task:**

-1. Implement the network architecture of DeepConvLSTM only 3.1
+1. Implement the network architecture of DeepConvLSTM only (3.1)
 2. Try and replicate the results on the relevant metrics in the paper for Opportunity dataset only.
 Task A and Task B with and without Null class(4.1.1)(4.2)(5.1).
 3. Multimodal Fusion Analysis (5.2)

+Section of the paper is mentioned for each task

 **Data set:**

 1. Opportunity Dataset.
 2012.
 Available online: [**https://archive.ics.uci.edu/ml/datasets/OPPORTUNITY+Activity+Recognition**](https://archive.ics.uci.edu/ml/datasets/OPPORTUNITY+Activity+Recognition "https://archive.ics.uci.edu/ml/datasets/OPPORTUNITY+Activity+Recognition")